 Dual Vocational Training combines training in a training centre with learning in an enterprise.
 The learners gain technical competencies and soft skills that qualify them as an entry-level worker in an occupation.
 This model requires enterprises' involvement where the learners can learn, practise and apply their occupational skills.
 Graduates receive a nationally recognised certificate.
 After the training, SDP supports the learners to find gainful employment through a 6-month post-training support programme.

 Hospitality training offers a range of training programmes designed to meet the needs of learners and the context:

 This intervention area focuses on support to the TVET system in Cambodia.
 One of the main activities is the establishment of a Recognition of Prior Learning (RPL) mechanism.
 RPL is a competency assessment process that makes it possible that the skills that a worker has gained through work or life experience are formally recognised and aligned with a nationally recognised qualification level.

 Additionally, this intervention area focuses on building capacity of the current TVET actors and provides opportunities to build a more sustainable and inclusive TVET system.

 The project goal is to ensure that 70% of the training graduates are engaged in wage or self-employment with decent income.

-To date, SDP has seen over 1000 trainees enrolled in skills training, out of which 56% are female. .
-70% of the graduates from full-time vocational training in hospitality could be verified as wage employed six months after the training.
-86% of the employed full-time hospitality graduates increased their income 80-100% after training.
-All graduates report that the skills acquired are either relevant or very relevant for the workplace.
-In addition, 182 private enterprises from 5 economic sectors in the target provinces signed agreements with SDP to provide skills training and to receive training to enhance their capacity.
+To date, SDP has seen around 2,000 trainees enrolled in skills training, out of which 60% are female.
+62% of the graduates from full-time vocational training in hospitality could be verified as wage employed six months after the training.
+In average, employed dual-vocational training and full-time hospitality graduates increased their income 300-500% after training.
+In addition, 450 private enterprises from 5 economic sectors in the target provinces signed agreements with SDP to provide skills training and to receive training to enhance their capacity.

 2016 - 2020